maxwellpeck/CS120-Advanced-Programming/README.md

 # CS120-Advanced-Programming
-C++ class at The University of Vermont
+C++ course at The University of Vermont

 * **Project 1:** Demonstrate File I/O, user input, and output manipulation
 * **Project 2:** Design, implement, test, and use a C++ class with overloaded operators